walidghallab/video-experience-enhancer/popup/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+**Note that since on localhost you will be missing permissions, a mock value is used inside [index.tsx](src/index.tsx) where you can simulate a given state for the extension.**

 ### `npm test`

 Launches the test runner in the interactive watch mode.\